au-ts/sddf/drivers/gpio/meson/README.md

 ### Transport
 All requests (both SET and GET) transport is done through PPCs.
-In the case where a client has subscribed to a certain IRQ, then when the device sends an IRQ to the driver, it must be forwarded from driver to client.
+In the case where a client has subscribed to a certain IRQ,  when the device sends an IRQ to the driver, it is forwarded from driver to client.

 ### Communication